22 February 2021

 The types of arrangement operated through an EBT are tailored to the needs and objectives of the company and these often change over time, depending on the market and what competitors are offering their employees.
 Increasingly awards include a performance element, and this is compulsory in certain sectors in the UK.

 A company can operate one or more of the types of arrangement referred to above through an EBT, with the EBT being used to ‘warehouse’ shares pending the vesting and satisfaction of awards.
-It is common to use an EBT in this way following an acquisition or reorganisation of a business or where the company is working towards an exit event eg a listing on a stock exchange or a private sale of its shares.
+It is common to use an EBT in this way following an acquisition or reorganisation of a business or where the company is working towards an exit event, for example a listing on a stock exchange or a private sale of its shares.
 Equally a company may simply wish to establish an EBT as a way of incentivising its employees.

 The benefits of using an EBT